Skip to main content

 d.
 Per Diem Expenses and lodging while on Vicinity Travel.

 e.
-Airfare obtained with frequent flyer miles or credits or program equivalent, travel vouchers, credits, gift cards, and other non-monetary methods.
+Airfare obtained with frequent flier miles or credits or program equivalent, travel vouchers, credits, gift cards, and other non-monetary methods.

 4.16 Student Travel

 a.
-Students who intend to go on University Sponsored Travel must complete the Student Travel and Field Trip Expectations and Consent Agreement.
-This form must be held and maintained within the department from which the student is arranging travel through, or the department who is sponsoring the travel.
+Students who intend to participate in University Sponsored Travel must complete the Student Travel and Field Trip Expectations and Consent Agreement.
+This form must be held and maintained within the department from which the student is arranging travel, or the department that is sponsoring the travel.

 b.
 Travel advances are allowed for student travel for up to one hundred percent (100%) of the estimated travel cost.
 The following provisions apply to student travel in addition to this policy’s other provisions: